Michigan Highways

 1961 (Nov 15–25) – The I-196/US-16 freeway from US-31 in Norton Shores southeasterly to the western end of the "Nunica–Coopersville" freeway segment (opened in Sept) is completed and opened to traffic on Nov 15.
 A ribbon-cutting ceremony to celebrate the opening of the $10 million segment are held at the Muskegon/Ottawa Co line between Fruitport and Nunica.
 Ten days later on Nov 25, this new segment of freeway is officially added to the state trunkline system.
 The former route of US-16 from US-31 to Coopersville is turned back to local control.

-I-96I-196US-16 1961 (Nov 21) – A seven-mile segment of I-96/US-16 and I-196/US-16 freeway is completed and opened to traffic on the northeast side of Greater Grand Rapids.
-Beginning at BUS US-131/Plainfield Ave (present-day Exit 33), I-196/US-16 continues easterly then southerly for four miles to the future location of the I-96/M-21 freeway interchange as it connects into downtown Grand Rapids.
-From that location—just west of the US-131/East Beltline Ave interchange (present-day Exit 38)—southeasterly to the end of the existing freeway at Cascade Rd, the new freeway is signed as I-96/US-16.
+I-96I-196US-16 1961 (Nov 21) Updated 2024-05 – A seven-mile segment of future I-96/US-16 and future I-196/US-16 freeway is completed and opened to traffic on the northeast side of Greater Grand Rapids.
+Beginning at BUS US-131/Plainfield Ave (present-day Exit 33), the future I-196/US-16 continues easterly then southerly for four miles to the proposed location of the I-96/M-21 freeway interchange as it connects into downtown Grand Rapids.
+From that location—just west of the US-131/East Beltline Ave interchange (present-day Exit 38)—southeasterly to the end of the existing freeway at Cascade Rd, the new freeway will be signed as I-96/US-16.
 (At this time, I-96 is planned to head westerly through downtown Grand Rapids, then southwesterly to Holland and south to Benton Harbor.
 I-196, on the other hand, is the spur route from Grand Rapids northwesterly to Muskegon.)
+US-16 and M-50 remain signed along the south and west sides of the "Grand Rapids Beltline" system, though, until the entire section of the "Detroit-Muskegon Expressway" around Grand Rapids is complete and open to traffic.
 The route of BUS US-16 through downtown Grand Rapids is left intact from the new I-96/US-16 freeway (at present-day Exit 40A-B) westerly and northwesterly through Grand Rapids to Walker.
 This segment of freeway cost $7.5 million to construct and initially opens to "local traffic only" until the westerly extension of the freeway across the Grand River is completed and opened to traffic in one month.

-1961 (Dec 22) – Approximately 11 miles of new I-196/US-16 freeway (future I-96) is completed from the eastern end of the existing freeway segment at Marne, across the north side of Walker, across the Grand River and into Grand Rapids to the western end of the existing freeway segment at BUS US-131/Plainfield Ave.
+• I-96 I-196US-16A 9½-mile stretch of new I-196/US-16 freeway (present-day I-96) is completed from the eastern end of the existing freeway segment at Marne, through the north side of Walker Twp, across the Grand River and into Grand Rapids to the western end of the existing freeway segment at BUS US-131/Plainfield Ave.
 This fills the final gap in the overall Muskegon–Lansing freeway.
 The former route of US-16 from present-day Exit 24 near Marne southerly to Grandville and easterly through Wyoming to the new I-96/US-16 freeway (at present-day Exit 43) is redesignated as M-11.
+The new freeway is signed as I-196/US-16 from Marne to present-day Mile 37 where it becomes I-96/US-16 to Cascade Rd, where the M-50 route joins the route as it heads easterly away from the Grand Rapids area.
 The 11-mile freeway cost $9.4 million to construct and opens one year ahead of schedule, in part because of the State Highway Dept's coordination with the contractor constructing the massive US-131 freeway interchange just west of the Grand River.
 The Dept requested the contractor complete the east-west portion of the interchange to allow Lansing-to-Muskegon through traffic to use the completed freeway early.
-Also on this same day, the remainder of the Detroit–Muskegon freeway (I-96 and I-196) around the city of Grand Rapids, 14.97 miles total, is officially assumed into the state trunkline highway system.
-This completes the I-196 freeway in its entirety, from Muskegon to east of Grand Rapids.

 I-96I-1961962 (Dec 12) New!
 2023-10 – The final 54½ mile segment of I-96 freeway from the Grand Ledge area easterly past Lansing to east of Howell is completed and opened to traffic.
 With this completed segment, all of US-16 in the state is "decommissioned" and all US-16 route markers are taken down along I-196 and I-96 (east of Grand Rapids), ending a 36-year run for the US-16 route designation in Michigan.
 The final segments of US-16 along the route of I-196 are designated thusly: